 There is no one conclusive answer as to how much a Divorce Lawyer will charge for services rendered in a divorce.
-It is very much on a case by case basis, and dependant on whether you go for a fixed fee, or a by the hour Divorce Attorney.
+It is very much on a case by case basis and dependent on whether you go for a fixed fee or by the hour Divorce Attorney.

 Usually, you will be charged by the hour for an opposed or contested divorce, while uncontested divorces have fixed rates.

-It is advisable to see a Divorce Attorney before you proceed with a life-changing procedure such as a divorce as it will have significant consequences on your estate and personal wellbeing going forward.
+It is advisable to see a Divorce Attorney before you proceed with a life-changing procedure such as a divorce, as it will have significant consequences on your estate and personal well-being.

 You will also get assistance from Attorneys with the Court appearance and dealings with the Clerk and Family Advocate (if necessary).
 You are not left alone to struggle with the procedures that are unfamiliar to you.